The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 – Mount Barney, Queensland

 Highest point McPherson Range, Mount Barney, reaches a height of 1372 meters.
-It is located in the southeastern part of Queensland, about 130 km. southwest of Brisbane, near the border with New South Wales (New South Wales).
-It is the fifth tallest in Queensland.
+It is located in south-eastern Queensland, approximately 130 km. southwest of Brisbane, near the border with New South Wales.
+It is the fifth highest in Queensland.

-It is a popular tourist destination for hiking through the rainforest.
-The mountain consists of two main peaks (East Peak and slightly higher West Peak), as well as a number of smaller auxiliary peaks.
+It is a popular tourist destination for rainforest hiking.
+The mountain consists of two main peaks (East Peak and slightly higher West Peak), as well as a number of smaller subsidiary peaks.
 East Peak is the most popular for climbing.
-In the culture of the local aborigines, the mountain occupies a prominent place.
+The mountain occupies a prominent place in local Aboriginal culture.

 On August 3, 1828, explorer Allan Cunningham named the mountain Mt.
 Lindsay.
-However, presumably the Inspector General of New South Wales, Thomas Mitchell, renamed the mountain in 1840 to Mount Barney, in honor of George Barney, a colonial engineer.
+However, it is believed that the Surveyor General of New South Wales, Thomas Mitchell, renamed the mountain in 1840 to Mount Barney, after George Barney, a colonial engineer.

-The first European to climb Mount Barney was Captain Patrick Logan who summited East Peak over what is now called Logan's Ridge on an exploratory expedition in 1828.
-The ascent report was written by botanists Charles Fraser and Allan Cunningham, who accompanied Logan (Logan) while climbing.
+The first European to climb Mt.
+Mount Barney was Captain Patrick Logan, who summited East Peak via what is now called Logan's Ridge during an exploring expedition in 1828.
+An account of the ascent was written by botanists Charles Fraser and Allan Cunningham, who accompanied Logan when climbing.

-Created in 1947 Mount Barney National Park to protect the natural heritage surrounding the peak.
-Mount Barney was included in the Australian Central and Eastern Rainforest Conservation Areas in 1994 to protect rare plants and animals whose habitat is threatened with extinction.
+In 1947 it was created Mount Barney National Park to protect the natural heritage surrounding the peak.
+Mount Barney was included in Australia's Central and Eastern Rainforest Conservation Areas in 1994 to protect rare plants and animals whose habitats are at risk of extinction.

 – Walshs Pyramid, Wooroonooran National Park, Queensland

-Walsh's Pyramid the world's highest free-standing hill (922 m) with a pronounced pyramidal appearance, 20 km south of Burns.
+Walshs Pyramid the world's highest free-standing hill (922 m) with a distinct pyramidal appearance, 20 km south of Burns.
 It is located in Wooroonooran National Park.
-For the experienced, the ascent and descent can take 4 to 6 hours.
-Every year, on the third Saturday in August, the Great Pyramid Race and Farm Product Fair are held here.
+For experienced people, the ascent and descent can take from 4 to 6 hours.
+Every year on the third Saturday in August, the national Great Pyramid Race and Farm Fair is held here.
 According to official data, the height of the mountain corresponds to the level of the highest city Ravenshoe.
 This mountain also has a local Aboriginal name - Buadadjarruga

-The mountain was named in 1870 in honor of William Henry Walsh, a minister of the Government of Queensland.
+The mountain received its name in 1870 in honor of William Henry Walsh, a minister of the Queensland Government.

 – 7 – Mount Ngungun